Custom Land Cruiser Conversion

 Anatomy of a Dream

 I still recall shopping for our first home.
 It was an exciting process.
 Like many first-time buyers, we were short on cash and long on ‘must have’s.’
 This did little to dampen our enthusiasm although, in retrospect, I suspect it went a long way to making our realtor rethink her career.
 After a long search, we found a home that ticked all the right boxes.
 It was in Old Town, a charming neighborhood of cobbled streets, cozy cafes, and historic townhomes once occupied by notables like George Washington and Robert E. Lee.
 Built in the 1870’s, the little house (read: tiny home) was dripping with character (read: leaking roof).
 It had beautifully aged hardwood floors (read: in need of replacement), an antique fireplace (read: not working), and a galley style kitchen (read: only a sailor could cook in it).
-Through our rose colored glasses at least, it was perfect.
+Through our rose-colored glasses at least, it was perfect.

 We were in love and quickly invited my parents up and began shopping for furniture.
 We’ll never forget that experience.
 It was one of those milestones in life, not easily replicated.
 If only we’d bought that little house the memory would be perfect.
 Sadly, our last walk-through proved one too many.
 While measuring for furniture, a raccoon sprang from a closet, brushed past Sheri’s feet, and dove into the master bath.
 We weren’t keen on roommates.
 Still, we loved the house and if it came with pets, then so be it.

 Unfortunately, there were other skeletons in that closet.
 Just before making an offer, our realtor learned some disturbing news.
 The home played crime scene in one of those murder mystery dinner parties.
 Only there was no dinner party.
-Just a murder, which cast our perspective home in a new, less flattering, light.
+Just a murder, which cast our prospective home in a new, less flattering, light.
 It was the straw that broke that proverbial camel’s back.

 No matter.
 Eventually, we found our perfect first home.
 It was a wonderfully cozy little house in the same neighborhood.
-Yet, a couple of years after moving in, we found ourselves doing what many first time home owners do.
+Yet, a couple of years after moving in, we found ourselves doing what many first time homeowners do.
 We began dreaming about all the little things we might improve - stuff like not being able to fit adult sized furniture in our doll sized den.

 Fast forward to 2005.
 Again, we were shopping for a new home.
 This time we needed a new type of house.
 The perfect go-anywhere vehicle turned expedition tiny home that would carry us on a multi-year trans-Africa journey.